-The teaching of English in school obviously focuses on Reading and Writing, but within that are also elements such as spelling, punctuation and grammar (SPaG) and handwriting.
+At Foxdell, the teaching of English obviously focuses on Reading and Writing, but within that are also elements such as phonics, spelling, punctuation and grammar (SPaG) and handwriting.
 We believe very passionately that children get the best possible start with these areas, as reading and writing are the tools required to unlock the wider curriculum.

 What is Accelerated Reader?